“If you create success for yourself, you will transform yourself and your brain, psychologically, physically and chemically.”

-Ian Robertson is Psychology Professor at Trinity College Dublin, University College London and University of Texas at Dallas and best selling author of The Stress Test, The Winner Effect and Mind Sculpture.
+Ian Robertson is Psychology Professor at Trinity College Dublin, University College London and University of Texas at Dallas and best selling author of The Stress Test, The Winner Effect, a Mind Sculpture and How Confidence Works which have been translated into dozens of languages.

 He holds the Chair in Psychology at Trinity College Dublin and is a visiting professor at University College London.
 Dr. Robertson is also T. Boone Pickens Distinguished Scientist at the Center for BrainHealth at The University of Texas at Dallas.
 He has held senior academic appointments at Cambridge, Edinburgh and Columbia Universities.
 He has also been elected a Fellow of the US Association for Psychological Science and the British Psychological Society.